-MTH 101, MTH 105, and MTH 107 cannot be used to meet the general education requirement.
+MTH 011, MTH 012, and MTH 013 cannot be used to meet the general education requirement.
 These courses, as well as any others which are at a level lower than finite mathematics, may be taken by students who desire or need additional skill development in mathematics prior to enrollment in higher level mathematics courses.
 The following courses will meet the mathematics general education requirements.
 Students should consult with their advisors regarding other options.

-Mathematic Mathematics - MinHrs 3 cs (cont.)
-MTH 110 Finite Mathematics MTH 125 Calculus I MTH 112 Pre-Calculus Algebra MTH 126 Calculus II MTH 113 Pre-Calculus Trigonometry MTH 227 Calculus III MTH 115 Pre-Calculus Algebra & Trigonometry MTH 237 Linear Algebra MTH 120 Calculus and Its Applications MTH 238 Applied Differential Equations
+Mathematics - MinHrs 3 Mathematics (cont.)
+MTH 110 Finite Mathematics MTH 125 Calculus I MTH 112 Pre-Calculus Algebra MTH 126 Calculus II MTH 112E Pre-Calculus Algebra w/ Lab MTH 227 Calculus III MTH 113 Pre-Calculus Trigonometry MTH 237 Linear Algebra